exercism/v3/languages/csharp/exercises/concept/casting/.docs/after.md

-Casting and type conversion are [are different ways of changing an expression from one data type to another][wiki-casting].
+Casting and type conversion [are different ways of changing an expression from one data type to another][wiki-casting].

 The [C# documentation][type-testing-and-cast-operators] classifies type conversion as the use of the [`as` operator][as-operator] or [`is` operator][is-operator].
 Casting is defined as the use of the [cast operator][cast-operator].